Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

   aws.secretKey: "<secretKey>"
 EOF
 ```

-- If using HDFS as the under store, first create secrets for any configuration required by an HDFS
+##### Example: HDFS as the under store
-client.
+First create secrets for any configuration required by an HDFS client.
 These are mounted under `/secrets`.
 ```console
 $ kubectl create secret generic alluxio-hdfs-config --from-file=./core-site.xml --from-file=./hdfs-site.xml
 ```